juliegruson/ocmovies-api-fr/README.md

 ## Installation

 This locally-executable API can be installed and executed from [http://localhost:8000/api/v1/titles/](http://localhost:8000/api/v1/titles/) using the following steps.
 A requirement is to have pipenv already installed on your python installation.
-If pipenv is not already installed on your computer, refer to [this page](docs/pipenv/installation.md).
-If you don't have pipenv installed and do not want to install it, see the corresponding installation procedure below.
+If pipenv is not already installed on your computer, refer to [this page](https://docs.pipenv.org/).
+If you don't have pipenv installed and do not want to install it, see the corresponding installation procedure below using requirements.txt.

 ### Installation and execution with pipenv